CostaLab/PILOT/docs/source/Patients_sub_group_detection.md

 <div class="alert alert-block alert-info">
-Next, we can check the distribution of each patient sub-group in each cell type (the three above ones).
+Next, we can check the distribution of each patient sub-group in each cell type (the three shown above).
 </div>